nurahwolf/Field-Manual/areas/proxying-pivoting.md

 Then you run a tool with `proxychains program` such as `proxychains curl`.

 **NOTE:** It's useful to set the `all_proxy` environment variable to ensure that all tools (e.g. `apt`, `pacman`, `curl`, etc) use the proxy by default.
 An example is: `export all_proxy="socks5://localhost:1337"`.

+**NOTE:** Only `nmap` TCP scans (full connection) will work, and it will be SLOW.
+It's usually better to pivot in these cases, if possible.
+You can suffer with something like `proxychains nmap -v -Pn -sT 192.0.2.10/32`

 ## Proxy Settings on Gnome
 Chromium and Firefox automatically use the proxy settings defined in Gnome.
 You can modify this in the GUI settings app `gnome-control-center`, or via the CLI with `gsettings`.
 Enjoy the pain and suffering of typing out the same commands multiple times.